8 ways to enjoy a short break in County Down

 Blogs, Co.
 Down, Things to do, Mournes, Destinations

-Freshen up after festive celebrations and the annual indulgence in Christmas calories with a short break to County Down.
+Treat yourself to a short break to County Down.
 Rejuvenate yourself with a trek up the Mournes, a stroll along Murlough Beach and a deep sleep at the Slieve Donard Resort and Spa all in the space of a few days.

 Murlough Beach, County Down